Stuttgart Media University: Research

-HdM houses research infrastructure including labs for printed electronics, AI, mobility innovation, digital media and usability—primarily located in its Vaihingen campus buildings.
+HdM houses research infrastructure including labs for printed electronics, AI, humanoid robotics, mobility innovation, digital media and usability—primarily located in its Vaihingen campus buildings.

 Alumni

 Among the notable alumni of the Stuttgart Media University or its predecessors are Arek Gielnik, the producer of Neukölln Unlimited, and Jörn Grosshans, who won a 2013 Hollywood Post Alliance Award for the outstanding visual effects in Game of Thrones (season 3).